hrszpuk/rectx/CONTRIBUTING.md

 4. Your pull request will be reviewed and changes may be requested.
    * If changes are requested it means something in your code is not right or could be improved.
    * You should continue to make changes until the review is approved and your code is ready to be merged.
 5. Congratulations!
-Your code has been merged into the development branch!
+Your code has been merged into the master branch!
    * You may have to wait until the next release to see your code in the final build.

 ### Branching strategy
-ReCTx follows a common git branching strategy where all new features have an issue, all new issues have a branch, all feature branches are started from development and merged into development, finally, once development is complete it will be merged into master and a new release will be published.
+ReCTx follows a common branching strategy where each feature/issue is given its own branch These branches can have sub-branches but only if the issue is big enough to justify feature sub-branching.
+Once the feature is ready, reviewed, and approved, the branch is merged into master.
+Although it's in master, it's not actually in rectx yet!
+That's because rectx uses a release tag system which means master can be unstable as people can download from the latest release.